Collingwood Football Club: Reserves team

-The Collingwood Reserves are the reserves team of the club.
-The latest iteration of the Collingwood Reserves was created in 2008, and are yet to win a Victorian Football League (VFL) premiership.
+The Collingwood reserves are the reserves team of the club.
+The latest iteration of the Collingwood reserves was created in 2008, and compete in the Victorian Football League.

 History

 The VFL/AFL operated a reserves competition from 1919 to 1991, and a de facto AFL reserves competition was run by the Victorian State Football League from 1992 to 1999.
 Collingwood fielded a reserves team in both of these competitions, allowing players who were not selected for the senior team to play for Collingwood in the lower grade.
-The team won seven reserves premierships during this period, including four in the first seven years between 1919 and 1925, but only three thereafter.
+Initially, the Collingwood District Football Club operated as its official reserves side, however the Districts remained a stand-alone club.
+It was not until the end of the 1938 season that Collingwood took control over the Districts and formally made them the Collingwood reserves.

 After the AFL reserves competition was disbanded at the end of 1999, the club fielded its reserves team in the Victorian Football League during the 2000 season.

 In 2001, Collingwood reserves team was dissolved and the club entered into an affiliation with the VFL's Williamstown Football Club, such that Williamstown served as a feeder team and reserves players for Collingwood played senior football for Williamstown.
 Williamstown won one VFL premiership during this time, in 2003.

 Collingwood ended its affiliation with Williamstown after the 2007 season.
 The reserves team was re-established, and has competed in the VFL since 2008.
 Collingwood's standalone reserves team's best VFL result to date was a preliminary final appearance in the 2016 VFL season, in which it lost to eventual premiers Footscray by 119 points.

 The reserves team currently splits home games between Olympic Park Oval and Victoria Park, although they do occasionally play at the MCG as a curtain raiser to Collingwood home matches, and uses the AFL team's clash guernsey as its primary guernsey.
 The Collingwood VFL team is composed of both reserves players from the club's primary and rookie AFL lists, and a separately maintained list of players eligible only for VFL matches.